coopsdev/forti-api/README.md

 ### Real-World Impact

 With tools like **forti-hole** and **forti2ban**, **forti-api** integrates Pi-hole and Fail2Ban directly into the FortiGate ecosystem.
 These integrations have been proven to significantly enhance network security, achieving a 97% block-rate against ad traffic with the advanced DNS filter—transforming ad-heavy sites into cleaner, faster-loading pages, and reducing unnecessary network traffic by up to 20%.

-## Project Overview

-### Current Phase

-The core API support is in place, with ongoing optimizations to enhance functionality and ease of use.
-Comprehensive build instructions are on the way, along with a streamlined Conan installation process via a dedicated Artifactory server for effortless setup.

-### Future Developments

-The project is rapidly progressing, with plans to submit a pull request to ConanCenter's index repo in the near future. **forti-api** is poised to become an essential tool for anyone managing FortiGate firewalls.

 ## Engagement and Contributions